C0deWiser/http-cache-control/README.md

 or `\Codewiser\HttpCacheControl\Contracts\Cacheable`, or classname of a Model, that implements that interface.

-Second argument is a callback, that should return response content.
+The second argument is a callback, that should return response content.
 This callback would be called only if necessary.

 ### `Cache-Control` header